Lone1106/minimal-business/README.md

 # Minimal business website

 Minimal business website built with HTML, Tailwind and Javascript with a basic shopping cart.
-The site is intened for selling online products like wallpapers, stock images etc... hence no quantity in the cart, because you only need to buy it once.

 Sections:
 - Landing